Pinball FX (2023 video game): Pinball FX Midnight table list

-Pinball M reception
+Pinball FX Midnight reception

-Push Square rated all 5 of the launch tables as excellent.
+Push Square rated all five of the launch tables as excellent.
 Eurogamer appreciated the improved physics, but preferred some of the classic Williams tables such as Attack from Mars.

 Digitally Downloaded enjoyed The Thing and Wrath of the Elder Gods, but was critical of the choice of the other three launch tables.
 CG Magazine praised the audio/visual design, but criticized the DLC system, and lamented that adaptive triggers on the controller were not utilized.